 You can edit the categories you see in your library as well as adding different ones by tapping Edit.
-Then add categories by tapping their circles, remove them by tapping their check marks, or reorganize them by dragging their List icons up or down the screen.
+Then add categories, such as Composers or Genres, by tapping their circles, remove them by tapping their check marks, or reorganize them by dragging their List icons up or down the screen.
 When you're done making changes, tap Done.